PorterAngelica/BellezaHub/README.md

-#Social media - clone - inspired on the messaging platforms
+#Social media is a full stack application inspired on the Facebook app.
+It was built using React, Express.js, Node.js, Scss, MySQL and multer.
+There are a lot of functionalities to implement but even thought this is a full CRUD its main focus was the UI design.